 Beginner friendly.
 You’ll sprout, thin, prune, and harvest.

+So what really is the answer to the question “how to grow thyme indoors?”
+First, you need to consider which of its varieties you can grow indoors.
 Dozens of varieties are available for thyme, but I have listed the most common upright and creeping thymes, that you can grow indoors.

 It plays well with all its Mediterranean pals, including rosemary, oregano, marjoram, and sage.
 It’s also taken by mouth for bronchitis, whooping cough, sore throat, etc.

 It may be added to poultry, seafood, vegetable, marinades, stews, soups, sauces, and stuffing while fresh sprigs of this herb make a lovely garnish.

 It is used as a flavoring in food.
 The leaves, and especially the essential oil contained in them, are strongly antiseptic, deodorant and disinfectant.

 Growing Thyme Indoors: Best Setup for Thyme Plants